GHOST-Aram/mongoose-models-with-types/READM.md

 1. Creating a simple model.
 2. Creating a model with custom instance methods.
 3. Creating a model with virtual properties.
-4. Creating a model with both custom instance methods and virtual properties.

 With the introduction out of the way, lets begining by looking at how to create a simple model.